FlowForwarding/LINC-Switch/README.md

 On RedHat/CentOS:

 # yum install gcc wget make autoconf openssl openssl-devel ncurses ncurses-devel

-On other Linux systems you need to install the counterparts of above package.
+On other Linux systems you need to install the counterparts of aforementioned packages.

 When your system environment is ready download the sources from [erlang.org][erlang-src].
 Unpack, compile and install: